NCBI-Hackathons/VirusDiscoveryProject/ScalableIndex/README.md

 ### MongoDb
 To setup MongoDB, the steps taken are written up under "mondodb" directory.
 Look at the readme here

-### SOLR
+### Solr
-- SOLR was setup on the VM from a docker image already, but this is a great resource to downlaod and get started with SOLR http://www.solrtutorial.com/solr-in-5-minutes.html
+- Solr was setup on the VM from a docker image already, but this is a great resource to downlaod and get started with Solr http://www.solrtutorial.com/solr-in-5-minutes.html
-SOLR UI starts simultaenouly and most of the uploading and search was done using the interface.
+Solr Admin GUI starts simultaenouly and most of the uploading and search was done using the interface.

-- Creating a core/collection on SOLR
+- Creating a core/collection on Solr
 ./solr create -c blastdb #creating a core
 - Posting the JSON data to the core/collection
 ./post -c blastdb ../../testdata/blastp.out.xml #indexing the xml or input JSON file

-To run the query for benchmarking, here are the fileter we used from the known contigs table
+To run the query for benchmarking the filters below were used on the known contigs table
 - fq ={!join%20from=accession%20to=accession%20fromIndex=contigs}length:[100 TO * ]
   fq={!join%20from=accession%20to=accession%20fromIndex=metadata}center:UNIVERSITY OF OXFORD
 - q=sacc:NC_019915